 Spectacled Bear Preservation Project

 The second excursion that we paid for was the Spectacled Bear Project.
 The Andean Bear is famously found in children’s books Paddington Bear.
 The Inkaterra Association works with the Protected Natural Areas National Service.
-And all fees are donations which go fully towards the rehabilitation project.
+And all fees are donations that go fully towards the rehabilitation project.
 At the time of our visit, there were two bears at the site.
 The excursion is more of an observation and a chance to learn about Andean Bears from the on-site biologist.
 The bears are not made to perform.
 There are no photo-ops or timed feedings.
 In fact, we were not able to fully see one of the two bears as she was quietly relaxing in her “house”.
 Spectacled Bears brought to the site have previously been mistreated by humans (e.g., pets and circus animals).
 Therefore, the end goal of the Andean Bear rehabilitation program is to release them back into the wild.

 Do We Recommend InkaTerra Machu Picchu Pueblo for Family Travel to Machu Picchu?

 The Inkaterra Machu Picchu Pueblo Hotel is an outstanding hotel for those visiting Machu Picchu with kids.
 The hotel absolutely catered to making the hotel experience extraordinary.
 The comfortable accommodation, great food, extremely helpful staff, amazing guides, and one-of-a-kind on-site excursions make the Machu Picchu Pueblo Hotel a destination of itself.
 I truly feel like it is the best choice for family travelers in Machu Picchu if not all of Peru.
 Have you had a similar experience?
 Tell us about your extraordinary hotel experience in the comments below.